 Do you still have income streams?
 Or is your income tied to your hours?
 You want to avoid the latter.
 You can do that in two ways:

 There are a lot of misconceptions about building a career—online or offline.
-The number one reason there’s so much bullshit advice on the internet is that we’re impatient.
+The number one reason there’s so much BS advice on the internet is that we’re impatient.

 I’m no different.
 I’d love to come up with an idea today, work on it tomorrow, and launch it the day after.
-Also, it would be great if a million people were excited about whatever I launched.
+Also, it would be great if a million people were excited about whatever I launched and they’d come to buy in droves.

 That doesn’t happen.
-But it’s fine.
-If you play it right, you can have a long career.
-Let’s say you’re 40 and you’re committed to working as long as you can, which is one of the best things you can do in life.
+But that’s okay.
+With the right skills and strategy, you can have a long career.
+Let’s say you’re 40 and you’re committed to working for as long as you can, which is one of the best things you can do in life.
 You might have another 40 years of work in you!
 FORTY.
 Just do the math based on how old you are.

 So take your time my friend.
-Over 40 years, taking 4-5 years to build a foundation of skills is nothing.
+With a 40-year horizon, taking 4-5 years to build a foundation of skills is nothing.
 Here’s one thing that’s sure: You’ll profit from those skills for the rest of your life.
 Because that’s the only thing people can never take away from you.